wuxlxju/DialoguePCN/README.md

 The original datasets can be found at [IEMOCAP](https://sail.usc.edu/iemocap/)

 For training model on IEMOCAP dataset , you can refer to the following:

-For training model on MELD dataset , you can refer to the following:

 ```bash
 python train.py